software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 </dependency>
 ```

-To use authentication related information in Thymeleaf templates, we can use the [Thymeleaf Spring Security dialect](https://github.com/thymeleaf/thymeleaf-extras-springsecurity).
+To use authentication related information in templates, we can use the [Thymeleaf Spring Security dialect](https://github.com/thymeleaf/thymeleaf-extras-springsecurity).
 Let's also add that dependency to the `<dependencies>` list in the `pom.xml` file:

 ```xml
 <dependency>